Hooke's Law: Spring Constant

 Procedure

-- Read the theory: you will vary the hanging load (applied force F) with the slider.
+- Read the theory: you will vary the applied force F on the horizontal spring with the slider.

 - Choose a force and press “Record measurement”.
 The simulator reads the extension x (small sensor noise).